Azure-Samples/communication-services-openai-sample/README.md

 The client development server will run on port 3000 and proxy API requests to the server on port 8080.

-**Step 4: Set environment variables:**
-- Set `SERVER_CALLBACK_URI` to your Codespace public server URL (e.g., `https://<your-codespace-id>-8080.app.github.dev`).
-- Set `CLIENT_ORIGIN_URL` to your Codespace public client URL (e.g., `https://<your-codespace-id>-3000.app.github.dev`).

-**Step 5: Refresh the browser page**
+**Step 6: Open the browser page**
+Open the client url on a browser window to open the app.
-After updating your environment variables, you may need to refresh the browser page for the `3000` client to ensure the new environment variables are applied correctly.
+If you already have the client url open then you may need to refresh the browser page for the client to ensure the new environment variables are applied correctly or terminate and restart the app like on step 5.

 ---

 **Note:**
 Make sure your CORS configuration in the server includes the correct `CLIENT_ORIGIN_URL` for your environment (local or Codespaces).
-### Environment Variables

-For local development, create a `.env` file in the `/server` directory.
-You can use the `.env.template` file as a template.

-The following environment variables are required:

--   `RESOURCE_CONNECTION_STRING`: Your [Azure Communication Services](https://learn.microsoft.com/en-us/azure/communication-services/quickstarts/create-communication-resource?tabs=windows&pivots=platform-azp) connection string.
--   `ENDPOINT_URL`: The endpoint URL for your [Azure Communication Services](https://learn.microsoft.com/en-us/azure/communication-services/quickstarts/create-communication-resource?tabs=windows&pivots=platform-azp) resource.
--   `AZURE_OPENAI_SERVICE_KEY`: The API key for your Azure OpenAI service.
-See [instructions](https://learn.microsoft.com/en-us/azure/ai-foundry/openai/how-to/create-resource?pivots=web-portal)
--   `AZURE_OPENAI_SERVICE_ENDPOINT`: The endpoint for your Azure OpenAI service.
--   `AZURE_OPENAI_SERVICE_DEPLOYMENT_MODEL_NAME`: The name of your [deployed OpenAI model](https://learn.microsoft.com/en-us/azure/ai-foundry/openai/concepts/models?tabs=global-standard%2Cstandard-chat-completions#model-summary-table-and-region-availability). i.e. gpt-4o-realtime-preview, gpt-4o-mini-realtime-preview
--   `AZURE_OPENAI_PROMPT_INSTRUCTIONS`: The system prompt/instructions for the Azure OpenAI assistant.
-If not provided, a default prompt will be used.
--   `SERVER_CALLBACK_URI`: The publicly accessible URL for your server, used for Call Automation callbacks.
-For local development, you can use a tunneling service like [Azure Devtunnels](https://learn.microsoft.com/en-us/azure/developer/dev-tunnels/get-started?tabs=macos).
--   `CLIENT_ORIGIN_URL`: The origin URL of your client application (e.g., `http://localhost:3000` for local development or your Codespaces/GitHub Codespaces URL).
-This is required for CORS configuration to allow your frontend to communicate with the backend.

 ## Trademark